 He came home that November and we started the process of moving back to the US from Germany.
 Another deployment was done, completed.
-Eight years have passed since that summer and I can still remember so much about how I felt when he came home, how nice R&R was, how hard saying goodbye at the end of R&R was.
+So many years have passed since that summer and I can still remember so much about how I felt when he came home, how nice R&R was, and how hard saying goodbye at the end of R&R was.

 The truth is, deployments can hit you hard.
 They can mess with you.
 They can cause you to think things about your relationship that simply are not true.

-If you are towards the end of your deployment, know that homecoming is going to be a good day.
+If you are towards the end of your deployment, know that homecoming is probably going to be a good day.
 You will get your spouse back.
 You will no longer be married to your phone or your computer.
-Your real life husband or wife will live with you again.
+Your real-life husband or wife will live with you again.